Graduate Degree in Mechanical Engineering

 Required Master's Program

 Graduate mechanical engineering core (54 units).
 These units should provide a solid base for the student’s engineering interest.
-The courses should be selected from the core subjects list Areas 1-3 of the mechanical engineering Degree of Doctor of Philosophy Description and Requirements section.
+The courses should be selected from the Core ME subjects listed under the Degree of Doctor of Philosophy Description and Requirements section.

 Mathematics, engineering, and research electives (54 units).
-Students who have not taken the equivalent of ACM 100 abc are required to take ACM 100 abc for 36 units.
-Courses may be taken in Ae, AM, ACM, ME, MS, EE, ESE, APh, CDS, CS, ChE, and CNS.
+Courses may be taken in Ae, AM, ACM, ME, MedE, MS, EE, ESE, APh, CDS, CS, ChE, and CNS.
 Students are encouraged to take research units, ME 300, up to a maximum of 27.

 Free electives (27 units).
 These units may be selected from any course with a number of 100 or greater, except that research units may not be included.